CamiloPosso/EntropyBatchCorrection/README.md

 # EntropyBatchCorrection
-Standalone of the entropy-based batch correction found in DL-Batch-Correction.
+This contains the entropy-based batch correction found as a piece DL-Batch-Correction, within the "entropy_correction" folder.

+Demo coming soon.